 Scribd features a library of more than 500,000 books from 900-plus publishers across a variety of genres.
 The app features a customizable display as well as curated editorial collections, personalized recommendations based on your reading history and the ability to download books for offline reading.

-tiReader is another all-in-one iOS ebook reader option for consuming your DRM-free ebooks, audiobooks, and digital comics.
+Think of tiReader as an all-in-one iOS ebook reader option for consuming your DRM-free ebooks, audiobooks, and digital comics.
 The app supports a broad selection of formats, such as epubs, PDFs, cbrs and cbzs, as well as photos, archives, and more.

 A customizable reader includes bookmarks, annotation tools, day and night modes, library management and search filters, as well as cross-device syncing. tiReader also includes cloud support for ebooks that you store online, as well as OPDS support for publicly available ebook libraries and public domain content.

 The free version of this top ebooks app lets you try things out with a five-document maximum in the library (you can keep deleting files if you want to add new books).
 The $4.99 in-app purchase upgrades you to the unlimited version of tiReader.

 Why spend a ton of money on ebooks if your local library already has a digital media lending system?
 Libby takes Overdrive's popular digital media management system and lets users to borrow ebooks and audiobooks from participating libraries.

 Simply sign in with your library card and then you can browse your library's digital media collection, allowing you to search for titles, set holds, borrow ebooks and audiobooks with a tap, and return or extend a lend just as easily.